cypress-io/cypress-documentation/CONTRIBUTING.md

 add this as a feature to Docusaurus, so if this gets implemented this patch can go away.

-### Writing the Changelog

-When adding to the [Changelog](/docs/app/references/changelog.mdx), create a new section with the title as the version number on top of the previous section.
-Be sure to follow the category structure defined below (in this order).
-Each bullet point in the list should _always_ be associated to an issue on the [`cypress`](https://github.com/cypress-io/cypress) repo and link to that issue (except for Documentation changes).

-#### Categories

-- **Summary** - If it is a large release, you may write a summary explaining what the point of this release is (mostly used for breaking releases)
-- **Breaking Changes** - The users current implementation of Cypress may break after updating.
-- **Deprecations** - Features have been deprecated, but will not break after updating.
-- **Features** - A new feature
-- **Bugfixes** - A bug existed in Cypress and a PR fixed the issue
-- **Misc** - Not a feature or bugfix, but work that was done.
-May be internal work that was done and associated with an issue
-- **Documentation Changes** - our docs were updated based on behavior changes in release

 ## Committing Code

 ### Pull Requests